hotgluexyz/target-mysql-v2/README.md

 # target-mysql

-`target-mysql` is a Singer target for Oracle, Build with the [Meltano Target SDK](https://sdk.meltano.com).
+`target-mysql` is a Singer target for MySQL, Build with the [Meltano Target SDK](https://sdk.meltano.com).